2013–14 Russian Premier League: Basic

-The 16 teams will play a round-robin tournament whereby each team plays each one of the other teams twice, once at home and once away.
-Thus, a total of 240 matches will be played, with 30 matches played by each team.
+The 16 teams played a round-robin tournament whereby each team played each one of the other teams twice, once at home and once away.
+Thus, a total of 240 matches were played, with 30 matches played by each team.

 Promotion and relegation

-The teams that finish 15th and 16th will be relegated to the FNL, while the top two FNL teams will be promoted to the Premier League for the 2014/15 season.
+The teams that finished 15th and 16th were relegated to the FNL, while the top two FNL teams were promoted to the Premier League for the 2014–15 season.

-The 13th and 14th Premier League teams will play the 4th and 3rd FNL teams respectively in two playoff games with the winner securing a Premier League spot for 2014/15 season.
+The 13th and 14th Premier League teams played the 4th and 3rd FNL teams, respectively, in two playoff games, with the winner securing a Premier League spot for 2014–15 season.

 Season events

-On 11 May 2014, the game between FC Zenit Saint Petersburg and FC Dynamo Moscow was interrupted in the 86th minute with Dynamo leading 4-2 when Zenit fans ran out of the stands.
-At first they stood behind the goal line, when the referee decided to take the teams off the field into the dressing rooms and teams began to leave, one of Zenit fans punched Dynamo player Vladimir Granat.
-It was originally reported that Zenit player José Salomón Rondón was also attacked.
-Later it has been clarified that Rondón had a conflict with Dynamo player Marko Lomić, but that incident was not registered by the referee or the game inspector.
+On 11 May 2014, the match between Zenit and Dynamo was interrupted in the 86th minute, with Dynamo leading 4–2, when Zenit fans ran out of the stands.
+At first they stood behind the goal line; when the referee decided to take the teams off the field into the dressing rooms and teams began to leave, one of Zenit's fans punched Dynamo player Vladimir Granat.
+It was originally reported that Zenit player Salomón Rondón was also attacked.
+Later, it was clarified that Rondón had a conflict with Dynamo player Marko Lomić, but that incident was not registered by the referee or the game inspector.
 The game was abandoned.
 Granat was diagnosed with concussion and missed Dynamo's last game of the season against Spartak Moscow.
 The punishment was decided on 14 May 2014 by the Control-Disciplinary Committee of the Russian Football Union.
-Dynamo was awarded a 3-0 win, Zenit was fined 700,000 rubles, they will play their next two home games (in the 2014-15 season) in an empty stadium, and for the additional three home games the fan stand will be empty.
-The Zenit fan who punched Granat, 45-year-old Aleksei Nesterov known as Gulliver, was not immediately arrested and went into hiding for several days.
-Eventually he gave himself up to the police and was charged with assault.
-The criminal charges against Nesterov were dropped in court after he reached a settlement with Granat and he was released.
+Dynamo was awarded a 3–0 win, and Zenit was fined 700,000 rubles; they were required to play their next two home games (in the 2014–15 season) in an empty stadium, and for an additional three home games the fan stands were empty.
+The Zenit fan who punched Granat, 45-year-old Aleksei Nesterov known as Gulliver, was not immediately arrested, and went into hiding for several days.
+Eventually, he gave himself up to the police and was charged with assault.
+The criminal charges against Nesterov were dropped in court after he reached a settlement with Granat, and he was then released.